SCOPE OF THIS CHAPTER

 Where necessary, the Joint Runaway and Missing from Home or Care Protocol should be followed.

-Head teachers should, as far as possible, avoid excluding any looked-after child.
-Exclusion from school should be a last resort for children who are looked after, therefore it is important to work with the school and carers to intervene as soon as a child's behaviour becomes a cause for concern.
-Where a school has concerns about a Looked After child's behaviour, the VSH should be informed and, where necessary, involved at the earliest opportunity.
+Head teachers should, as far as possible, avoid excluding any Child in Care or Previously Looked After Child Exclusion from school should be a last resort for children who are looked after, therefore it is important to work with the school and carers to intervene as soon as a child's behaviour becomes a cause for concern.
+Where a school has concerns about a child's behaviour, the VSH should be informed and, where necessary, involved at the earliest opportunity.
 This is to enable the VSH, working with others, to:

 - Consider what additional assessment and support (such as additional help for the classroom teacher, one-to-one therapeutic work or a suitable alternative placement) needs to be put in place to address the causes of the child's behaviour and prevent the need for exclusion;